MARKETPLACE FREQUENTLY ASKED QUESTIONS (FAQ)

 When we receive a refund request, our immediate response is to examine the issue to determine if it's something Epic or the publisher can fix.
-If the product has a technical issue, the screenshots or video are misleading, or the publisher isn't responding to requests for support, we'll gather all the information we can and contact the publisher directly.
+If it is determined that the product has a technical issue, or the screenshots or video are misleading, we'll gather all the information we can and contact the publisher directly.

 If the publisher is unable to respond or address the issue within 3 business days, we'll grant the refund, and request that the publisher update their product with the feedback we receive.